Press "Enter" to skip to content

 Welcome to the Speech Perception and Cognition Research Laboratory!

-As a group of hearing researchers, we study the complex perceptual and cognitive mechanisms that serve older adults’ speech perception under adverse conditions.
-The outcome of our work may provide the foundation for developing audiological assessments and interventions that effectively reflect listeners’ experience and performance in real-life communication scenarios.
+Using rigorous experimental methods, we study the perceptual and cognitive mechanisms that serve older adults’ speech perception under adverse conditions.
+To reveal this complex system, our work leverages the power of multiple behavioral, physiological, and neurophysiological measures, including eye-movement, pupillometry, heart rate, and EEG.
+This research provides the foundation for developing novel audiological outcome metrics and intervention technologies that can effectively reflect listeners’ experience and performance in real-life communication scenarios.

 • Perceptual and cognitive mechanisms in older adults’ speech perception under adverse conditions